Jones Road Distillery: Engineering

 Barnard described the facility as "the most modern of the distilleries in Dublin", with mechanisms including "a 50hp Leffel Turbine for electricity, driven either by a big wheel in the adjoining River Tolka or by one of the plant's steam engines".
 Movement of water was facilitated by a double acting plunger pump supplied by Pearn & Co of Manchester, UK which was acknowledged as the finest specimen of hydraulic machinery in any Distillery in Dublin, being capable of raising 1000 gallons of water per minute.
 The primary power source for the distillery was via steam engine occupying an engine-house located in front of the Still Hall.
 The engine was manufactured and supplied by the iron founders and engineers, Messrs.
 Victor Coates & Co., of the Lagan Foundry and Price Dock Works, Belfast, which could generate 100 horse power.
-A secondary source of power was also incorporated into the distillery design in the form of a Leffel Turbine Wheel manufactured by the James Leffel Co New Haven USA which was positioned in the middle of the Tolka river which at full speed could produce up to 50 horsepower.
+A secondary source of power was also incorporated into the distillery design in the form of a Leffel Turbine Wheel, manufactured by the James Leffel Co., New Haven, Connecticut, USA, which was positioned in the middle of the River Tolka which at full speed could produce up to 50 horsepower.

 Because other whiskey distilleries of the time had often been damaged or destroyed by fires, the facility "boasted two novel safety measures: curtains around the Mash Tun to stop the grist blowing over the edges and massive water tanks on top of the flat roofs, used to store process water, which could be used in case of fire".